 Mobile Equipment refers to used trailers, bulldozers, agricultural tractors, excavators, graders, moveable cranes and off-road vehicles.
 Please note that KEBS will inspect at the destination (i.e. at the Port of Entry) used motor vehicles, mobile equipment and used spare parts thereof imported from countries where QISJ is not contracted to provide inspection services.

-ChekiPort will always ensure that vehicles sourced for clients exceed all regulatory quality inspection guidelines and offer high-grade vehicles at all times.
-As vehicles become cleaner and greener, it is ChekiPort’s mission that Kenyans get real value for money when it comes to vehicle inspection.
-View ChekiPort for more information.
+Timam Cars will always ensure that vehicles sourced for clients exceed all regulatory quality inspection guidelines and offer high-grade vehicles for import at all times.
+As vehicles become cleaner and greener, it is Timam Cars mission that Kenyans get real value for money when it comes to car importation.
+View cars available for import.